KaeIan/Content/Personal/AboutMe.md

 Hi,

-I am Kaelan Reece, an Australian Software Engineer who is passionate about building high quality applications which have a positive impact on society.
-I enjoy problem solving, challenging myself and am eager to meet new people and explore new places.
+I am Kaelan Reece, and I am an Australian Software Engineer.

+I am passionate about building high-quality applications which have a positive impact on society.
+I enjoy solving problems, challenging myself, meeting new people and explore new places.

-I am available for development of freelance or open source projects.
+I am available for the development of freelance or open-source projects.

 ## Skills